PerlFFI/FFI-Platypus-Legacy-Raw/README.md

 # DESCRIPTION

+**FFI::Platypus::Legacy::Raw** and friends are a fork of [FFI::Raw](https://metacpan.org/pod/FFI::Raw) that uses [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) instead of [FFI::Raw](https://metacpan.org/pod/FFI::Raw)'s own libffi implementation.
+It is intended for use when migrating from
+[FFI::Raw](https://metacpan.org/pod/FFI::Raw) to [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus).
+The main reason one might have for switching from Raw to Platypus is because Platypus is actively maintained, provides a more powerful interface, can be much faster when functions are "attached", and works on more platforms than Raw.
+This module should be a drop in replacement for [FFI::Raw](https://metacpan.org/pod/FFI::Raw), simply replace all instances of `FFI::Raw` to `FFI::Platypus::Legacy::Raw`.
+See also [Alt::FFI::Raw::Platypus](https://metacpan.org/pod/Alt::FFI::Raw::Platypus) for a way to use this module without making any source code changes.

 **FFI::Platypus::Legacy::Raw** provides a low-level foreign function interface (FFI) for Perl based on [libffi](http://sourceware.org/libffi/).
 In essence, it can access and call functions exported by shared libraries without the need to write C/XS code.